 Topps Stadium Club–a fresh new brand back then–had a borderless photo while the back had The Sporting News Skills Rating System.
 For that, Shaq got a 3.3 for shooting range and a 4.7 for “intimidation.”
 There’s also a Members Only parallel version.

 Fleer added a new product that season.
 Ultra was something that collectors at the time considered a “premium” product, a step up from the regular Fleer brand.
 The Ultra rookie has one picture of Shaq on the front, shooting in the paint against the Kings, and two pictures on the back.

 The standard Fleer rookie card does stand out among the Shaq rookies as it is the only one with him pictured playing in a road game.
 It also seems to be in shorter supply than some of the other base rookie cards.

 Hoops appeared for the first time during David Robinson’s rookie year and they were still a popular brand during Shaq’s first season.
 The rookie cards in Series 2 really stand out in the set as Hoops used a gold background to highlight their name and also had in large print “ROOKIE” on the front.
 Shaq looks gigantic on his Hoops rookie card as he powers up for a dunk.
-You can own one for under $5–under $15 for a graded, mint copy.
+You can own one for a modest price.

 Skybox had entered the card market with crazy graphics and original photography, but the designs of the first couple of Skybox seasons were toned down for Shaq’s rookie year.
 This one is cheap, too, and worth owning for a different reason.
 On the front of the card Shaq is dunking while two Charlotte players are impressed by his power, and on the back, Skybox put a picture of Shaq singing into a microphone.
 It was around this time that O’Neal recorded songs with Fu-Schnickens and Shaq gave himself one of many nicknames, Shaq Fu.
 Ah, the 90s.